codewithharz/glotrade_ecom/docs/1_GDIP = Glotrade Distribution Insured Partners.md

 ---

-## **5.3 GDC Formation Rules**
+- **Strict Sequential Filling**: GDC-10 fills completely before GDC-20 is opened.

-- GDC-10 fills first
+- **Commodity Agnostic**: Forming GDCs are marked as "Mixed" allowing partners to purchase using any commodity preference; specialized trade cycles are assigned by Admin later.
-- If overflow > 10 → create GDC-20
+- **Formulaic Numbering**: TPIA numbering is tied to GDC batches: `TPIA Number = (GDC Number - 10) + Slot Position`.
-- A full GDC automatically enters cycle queue
+- A full GDC automatically enters "Ready" status and schedules its first cycle (+37 days).

 ### Flow Diagram